nRFCloud/utils/ADVANCED.md

 # Python Utilities for Working with Modem Firmware v1.3+

-[Modem firmware v1.3 and later](https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF9160-DK/Download#infotabs) provide new [AT security commands](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fref_at_commands%2FREF%2Fat_commands%2Fintro.html), including `KEYGEN` and `ATTESTTOKEN`, which are the focus of these Python scripts.
+[Modem firmware v1.3 and later](https://www.nordicsemi.com/Software-and-tools/Development-Kits/nRF9160-DK/Download#infotabs) is required on the device for these scripts to work correctly.
+This requirement is fulfilled implicitly when using nRF9151 and nRF9161 devices.

-The goal of these scripts is to help users provision devices with the credentials needed to connect with nRF Cloud, create FOTA jobs, and onboard devices to a specific nRF Cloud account.
+The goal of these scripts is to help users provision devices with the credentials needed to connect with nRF Cloud, create FOTA jobs, and onboard devices to your nRF Cloud account.
 For more information see: [Security](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/external_comp/nrf_cloud.html#security).

 # Create CA Cert
 This script creates a self-signed CA certificate and an associated EC keypair.
 The CA cert and private key can then be used to create device credentials.
 Generally, this script needs to be called only once and then its output can be used to produce many device credentials.
 The specific values that you specify for the various options are not important, though it is recommended to use reasonable and accurate values for country code, state or province, locality, organization and its unit.
 The number of days valid defaults to 10 years.
 The common name could be your company domain name or something similar.

 The output file name format is as follows:
 `<your_prefix><CA_serial_number_hex>_ca.pem`